sakshi214/Phase-Locked-Loop-PLL-IC-design-on-Open-Source-Google-Skywater-130nm/README.md

 To make circuit description in ngspice:
 - first git clone the repository
 ![image](https://user-images.githubusercontent.com/69634738/127761238-60b60e01-c691-45be-a74a-e31f282585af.png)
-- A spice file is the one with .spice or .clr extension
+- A spice file is the one with .spice or .cir extension
 - The frequency divider circuit file is shown below
 - this is the circuit diagram
 ![image](https://user-images.githubusercontent.com/69634738/127761397-3e5667d2-32b5-4ead-8a0c-88bde7d56a99.png)